-DP Music SL & HL - 1.0 ARTS credit
+DP Music SL & HL

-HL Prerequisites:
+Credit: 1.0 ARTS HL Prerequisites:

-Requires MYP Music overall score of 5
+• Requires an overall score of 5 in Grade 10 MYP Music

-The DP Music curriculum has been designed to prepare the 21st century music student for a world in which global musical cultures and industries are rapidly changing.
+The IBDP Music curriculum has been designed to prepare the 21st century music student for a world in which global musical cultures and industries are rapidly changing.
 The course is grounded in the knowledge, skills and processes associated with the study of music and offers a strengthened approach to student creativity through practical, informed and purposeful explorations of diverse musical forms, practices and contexts.
 The course also ensures a holistic approach to learning, with the roles of performer, creator and researcher afforded equal importance in all course components.